CroboticSolutions/arm_api2/README.md

 ### Build:

 Build in ROS 2 workspace.
-Build just one packaga with:
+Build just one package with:
 ```
 colcon build --packages-select arm_api2
 ```